pleap/DataProducts/help.md

   * Number of Cylinders (4)
   * Transmission Type (Automatic)

-You can change the input values by moving the sliders or checking the radio bozes.
+You can change the input values by moving the sliders or checking the radio boxes.
 The model automatically updates its prediction and updates the graphs.